 Set B (1107) is also a Digital lab, but uses lesser and different components and is primarily designed to be used with the Lectron AG school system.

 Well, here’s an picture of the Start, expansion set and digital lab.

 Ready to dive into the exiting world of digital electronics !

-- This topic was modified 3 months, 4 weeks ago by mwpeters75.
+- This topic was modified 3 years, 6 months ago by Michael.
 Reason: Changed font and size styling for easier reading

 Love the photo of the layout and can’t wait to see what creative ideas and new circuits you come up with!

 2020-March-17 at 02:29 #8497LectronFanModerator